Concepts & Workflow

 hessian_ff: the MM engine

-hessian_ff is a C++ native extension that evaluates Amber force field energies, forces, and analytical Hessians.
+hessian_ff is a C++ native extension that evaluates Amber force field energies, forces, and especially analytical Hessians.
 It reads Amber parm7/rst7 topology files and supports:

 • Bond, angle, dihedral, and improper terms